AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/overview.md

 ---
 title: Guide Overview
-description: Adobe Experience Platform connector for Adobe Commerce connects your [!DNL Commerce] instance to other Adobe Experience Cloud products.
+description: Adobe Experience Platform connector for Adobe Commerce connects your Commerce instance to other Adobe Experience Cloud products.
 exl-id: a8362e71-e21c-4b1d-8e3f-336e748e1018
 ---
 # Experience Platform connector overview

-The Experience Platform connector extension allows Adobe Commerce merchants to send data to the Adobe Experience Platform edge so other Adobe Experience Cloud products, such as Adobe Analytics and Adobe Target, can use that [!DNL Commerce] data.
-By connecting your [!DNL Commerce] data to other products in the Adobe Experience Cloud, you can perform tasks, such as analyze user behavior on your site, perform AB testing, and create personalized campaigns.
+The Experience Platform connector extension allows Adobe Commerce merchants to send data to the Adobe Experience Platform edge so other Adobe Experience Cloud products, such as Adobe Analytics and Adobe Target, can use that Commerce data.
+By connecting your Commerce data to other products in the Adobe Experience Cloud, you can perform tasks, such as analyze user behavior on your site, perform AB testing, and create personalized campaigns.

 Storefront events capture shopper interactions, such as `View Page`, `View Product`, `Add to Cart`, and so on.
 Captured data does not include personally identifiable information (PII).
 All user identifiers, such as cookie IDs and IP addresses, are strictly anonymized.
 [Learn more](https://www.adobe.com/privacy/experience-cloud.html).
 See the complete list of [storefront events](events.md).